aridjayarecipes/cutesrecipes.web.app/content/post/1794-easiest-way-to-make-speedy-braised-short-rib-with-horseradish-whipped-potatoes-and-roasted-carrots.md

 1. Prepare 2 tbsp ap flour

-Simmer beef short ribs in a mixture of beef broth, red wine and balsamic vinegar until they're tender and serve over zesty mashed potatoes flavored View image.
+Simmer beef short ribs in a mixture of beef broth, red wine and balsamic vinegar until they&#39;re tender and serve over zesty mashed potatoes flavored View image.
 Balsamic-Braised Short Ribs with Horseradish Mashed Potatoes. this link is to an external site that may or may not meet accessibility.
 Slow cooked, succulent beef short ribs served over a bed of horseradish mashed potatoes.
 Set aside the browned ribs and add the onions, celery, and carrots.

 <!--inarticleads2-->